-By Jim Boyce | Word of yet another new Sanlitun speakeasy raised the specter of same old, same old cocktails served by bow-tied bartenders under Edison lights in soberly furnished confines accompanied by jazz playlists fresh from Download Central.
-Additional word this place was on the B1 level of Topwin Center—a mall basement—didn’t sound any better.
+By Jim Boyce | Word of yet another new Sanlitun speakeasy raised the specter of same old, same old cocktails served by bow-tied bartenders under Edison lights in soberly furnished confines accompanied by jazz play lists fresh from Download Central.
+Additional word this place was on the B1 level of Topwin Center—a mall basement—didn’t make it sound any better.

-And that Milan experience explains a wine list—20 reds, six whites, five bubblies—that is 75 percent Italian, covering grapes like Aglianico, Barbera and Sangiovese.
-(With Italian wines bars Vesuvio and Buona Bocca nearby, it feels like the tens of millions of euros spent on marketing by the mother country might be yielding fruit here in central Beijing.)
+And that Milan experience explains a wine list—20 reds, six whites, five bubblies—that is 75 percent Italian, with grapes like Aglianico, Barbera and Sangiovese.
+(With Italian wines bars Vesuvio and Buona Bocca nearby, it feels like the tens of millions of euros spent on marketing by the mother country might be yielding fruit in central Beijing.)
 This place won’t break the budget, either: there are a half-dozen options at rmb260 and at rmb320 per bottle.
 By the glass, Italian Primitivo and French Sauvignon Blanc is rmb60.

 The “Write Drunk, Edit Sober” is a tribute to Hemingway.
 Lin wanted to go beyond the namesake daiquiri and thus we have rum, hawthorn, grapefruit, pepper and soda.
 I’ll just call it “good” as this was my final cocktail and preceded by mezcal, Merlot and Prosecco.

-Cocktails are rmb65 each.
+Cocktails are rmb65.

-And yes, you will find Edison lights, though they are balanced by soft neon illumination from tube fixtures.
+And yes, you will find Edison lights, though they are balanced by soft neon from tube fixtures.
 Head-bopping music comes courtesy of a Marshall unit behind the bar.

 You might consider Press Release as a laid-back, half-sized, less swish (and less expensive) version of Vesuvio, with more cocktail options and the same lack of windows, although it’s justified here due to the B1 location.

 Anyway, it’s early days as the enthusiastic Lin, who serves as menu designer, DJ, ingredient maker and bartender, gets everything up to speed.
 The decor will fill out, hopefully the wine list will diversify to match the creativity of the cocktails, and new concoctions will no doubt appear.
-Perhaps a Boilerplate or a B-Roll or even Bernays Sauce: the theme lends itself to much creativity.
+Perhaps one called Boilerplate or a B-Roll or even Bernays Sauce: the theme lends itself to much creativity.
 So, while Press Release isn’t exactly hot off the presses just yet, it is off to a nice start simply by deviating from a typical Sanlitun story and giving us a quirky new lead.